 Note: This article also applies to Azure Virtual Desktop or any other DaaS and/or virtual desktop workload(s).

 FSLogix for almost everyone!

-As said earlier, all the FSLogix products, such as Profile and Office container, but also AppMasking, and Java Redirection will become part of the core technology of Windows (and Windows Virtual Desktop).
+As said earlier, all the FSLogix products, such as Profile and Office container, but also AppMasking, and Java Redirection will become part of the core technology of Windows (and Azure Virtual Desktop).
 Additionally, if you own or subscribe to anything on the following list, you’ll also be entitled to FSLogix (it’s a pretty broad list, so there’s a good chance you are entitled!).